lynxthecat/adblock-lean/README.md

 Default config can be generated using: `service adblock-lean gen_config`.

-Each configuration option is internally documented with comments in `/etc/adblock-lean/config`.
-Short version:
+**Each configuration option is internally documented in detail with comments in `/etc/adblock-lean/config`.** Short version:

 | Option                              | Description                                                                                   |
 | :-----------------------------------| :-------------------------------------------------------------------------------------------- |